Pair 1

 Thoughts

 An enormous learning experience.
-My hands hurt and my apartment is as disaster.
+My hands hurt and my apartment is a disaster.
 I’ve a whole stack of notes to pull together for the next pair.

 In the end, these aren’t going to be wardrobe champions.
 The creasing—I should really say folding—of the loose vamps over the balls looks horrific.
 But the fit elsewhere was a revelation.
 I think I said “oh, Lord” three times in disbelief right after putting them on.
 That’s not a thing I usually say.